zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-08-30-Geoduck_RNA_Testing.md

 * a 20µl aliquot with an average of ~500ng/µl the samples has ~10µg of total RNA, more than necessary (4µg) for Illumina mRNASeq library prep

-## rRNA Removal 20160830
-from samples extracted 20160825
+## rRNA Removal 20160830 from samples extracted 20160825
+To test for removal of rRNA the samples were run through the Ambion rRNA Poly(A) Purist kit.
+One of the ~20µl aliquots of RNA from each sample was used.

 * EPI-283
 * EPI-289
 * EPI-290
 * EPI-298

-To test for removal of rRNA the samples were run through the Ambion rRNA Poly(A) Purist kit One of the ~20µl aliquots of RNA from each sample was used.
 * Added 0.23ml of nuclease free water to each sample
 * Added 0.25ml of 2x binding solution and mixed thoroughly
 * Added mix to Oligo(dT) Cellulose and mixed by pipetting